betsalel-williamson/GenAIBusinessCardScanner/work_items/user_stories/ingestion_and_workflow/01_uploading-cards.md

 - The homepage displays a file upload area (e.g., button, drag-and-drop zone).
 - I can select multiple PDF files at once from my local machine.
 - The UI provides clear feedback for each file's upload status (success, failure, in-progress).
-- Successfully uploaded PDFs are stored in the `cards_to_process` directory for Dagster to detect.
+- Successfully uploaded PDFs are stored in the `image_data_source` directory for Dagster to detect.

 ## Metrics for Success